algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 The software should adapt to the most common use cases, since the software should be used once per year, we need to focus more on the performance than the GUI or the UX.

 The software will be a console application, so it will not have any GUI.

+It might be time-consuming to use the software if the input is not already made, but it is not a problem since the software is only supposed to be used once per year.

 ### Maintainability